-The Shareholders' Remuneration Committee is responsible for approving the remuneration of Board members, members of the other statutory governing bodies and persons discharging managerial responsibilities, on behalf of shareholders, under the terms specified in the compensation policy approved by the shareholders at the Shareholders' General Meeting.
+The Shareholders' Remuneration Committee is responsible for approving the remuneration of Board members, members of other statutory governing bodies and persons discharging managerial responsibilities, on behalf of shareholders, under the terms specified in the Remuneration and Compensation Policy approved by the shareholders at the Shareholders' General Meeting.

-The Board Nomination and Remuneration Committee, mainly composed of Independent Non-Executive Directors, described in sections 15 to 29, supports the Shareholders' Remuneration Committee in carrying out its duties.
+The Board Remuneration Committee, composed of Non-Executive Directors, as described in section 29, supports the Shareholders' Remuneration Committee in carrying out its duties.